whysumedh/os-hack/README.md

 ## **Features**
 - **User Input**: Upload an image and provide additional details via a user-friendly web interface.
 - **Image Generation**:
   - The uploaded image and details are sent to an API that generates a creative poster.
+Creative generation using either Outpainting or Inpainting using the models in [replicate.com](https://replicate.com/).
+- **Object Detection for Masking**:
+  - For the given poster image objects are detected using Google Cloud Vision API, if no objects are detected, the detected objects are defaulted to 'Bottle' (For GlowWell Skin Serum)
 - **Cloud Storage**:
   - The generated poster is uploaded to **Google Cloud Storage**.
   - The **image URL** is retrieved from Google Cloud.
 - **Mask Generation**:
-  - The image URL is sent to another API to generate a mask for the poster.
+  - The image URL is sent to lang-segment-anything API hosted in [replicate.com](https://replicate.com/) to generate a mask for the poster.
   - The mask is used to refine and customize the generated poster.
 - **Logo and Mask Integration**:
   - The mask is applied to the generated poster.
-  - A logo is added to the masked poster to finalize the design.
+  - A logo is added to the masked poster to finalize the design using the custom built logo integration API.
-- **Output**:
-  - The final masked and logo-integrated poster is displayed and/or available for download.

 ---

-## **Workflow**

-1. **User Input**:
-   - The user uploads an image and provides additional details via the Streamlit app.

-2. **API for Poster Generation**:
-   - The uploaded image and user-provided data are sent to a **Poster Generation API**.
-   - The API generates a creative poster.

-3. **Google Cloud Storage**:
-   - The generated poster is uploaded to a **Google Cloud Storage bucket**.
-   - The **public URL** of the uploaded poster is retrieved.

-4. **Mask Generation API**:
-   - The poster URL is sent to a **Mask Generation API**.
-   - The API returns a mask for the poster.

-5. **Final Poster Creation**:
-   - The mask is applied to the poster.
-   - A logo is added to the masked poster to finalize the design.

-6. **Display/Download**:
-   - The final poster is displayed on the app and can be downloaded by the user.

----

 ## **Technologies Used**

 - **Frontend**:
-  - **Streamlit and Rect-Vercel**: For building the web-based user interface.
+  - **Streamlit and React-Vercel**: For building the web-based user interface.

 - **Backend**:
   - **Custom APIs**: Logo-API, Cloud Vision API
   - **Google Cloud Storage**: For storing and managing images.
-  - **Replicate** - Used for usage of several LLMs.
+  - **Replicate** and **Together.ai** - Used for usage of several LLMs.

 - **Programming Language**:
   - Python.